Allen's .32RF Sidehammer Revolvers

 Marking on frame: JULY 8.
 1860

-Third model Side-Hammer 32RF revolver with long cylinder
+Third Model Allen & Wheelock Side-Hammer 32RF revolver with long cylinder

 This is a Third model having the slow drop S&W style grip.
 This one has the type of cylinder allowing for the 32RF long cartridge.
 Without cylinder engraving.